Key takeaways

 Black box

-As you might be able to guess, black box penetration testing is when testers are given little to no information regarding the organization.
+As you might be able to guess, black box penetration testing involves testers being given little to no information about the organization.
 This test is designed to simulate the perspective of an external attacker with minimal insider knowledge.
-Typically, the only information provided to the tester is the address of the property.
+Typically, the only information provided to the tester is the property’s address.

 Black box testing may be performed for the following reasons: